Podiatry

 • Cosmetic pedicures, foot massage, or foot spa treatments

-• Podiatry services in provinces or territories where podiatrists are not legally recognized as authorized medical practitioners
+• Podiatry services in provinces or territories where podiatrists are not recognized as authorized medical practitioners (Newfoundland and Labrador, Northwest Territories, Nunavut, Prince Edward Island, Yukon)

 Good to Know

-• Documents to keep: Receipt from the podiatrist showing their name, registration number, date of service, and amount paid.
+• Keep a receipt showing the practitioner's name, registration number, date of service, and amount paid.

 Frequently Asked Questions